wp-plugins/ajax-adsense/readme.txt

 == Change Log ==

+* V8.53: Fixing the "Database Replace/Insert Error" that affected some servers.
+[Aug 8, 2015]
 * V8.52: Fixing a bug in upgrade module.
 [Aug 5, 2015]
 * V8.51: Fixing a bug in mobile detection.
 [Aug 1, 2015]
 * V8.50: The plugin now remembers the last used tab.
 SQL schema change for better compatibility.
 Fixing a bug that may have caused the plugin not to display ads on some pages/posts.
 New option to control mid-text ad position in pro version.
 [Jul 30, 2015]